 1. Book your own appointment and complete all the paperwork required for your NIE number appointment at the Police Station / Foreigners office your self

-If you are well read in Spanish and have a good understanding of the Spanish Police online booking system you can use our guide on How to book a NIE-Number appointment Cita Previa at the police station, and complete your own paperwork and tax forms.
+If you can read and speak Spanish and have a good understanding of how the Spanish Police online booking system works you can use our guide on How to book a NIE-Number appointment Cita Previa at the police station, and complete your own paperwork and tax forms.
 EX15/EX18/FORM 790

 Please be aware you will need a Spanish telephone number to book the Cita Previa your self.
 Only do this if you fully understand the system.
 The slightest mistake will result in your application being rejected and wasting your time.
 If you do not record the appointment number correctly you can also be blocked out the police online booking system and will be unable to make a new booking or change an existing one.